atomikkus/polynomial_regression/README.md

 Polynomial Regression models can tend to overfit, when increase their degree in return for a better R2
 ![image](https://github.com/atomikkus/polynomial_regression/assets/87168509/aea8a88a-26d7-457f-8695-46e23c3cbe4d)

+You can either decrease the degree and sacrifice the higher performance and adjust the weights learned globally, that's where Regularisation helps:

 ### Ridge Regression